 Odiya Language | Oriya

-Oriya spelled as Odia, is a primarily spoken language in the Indian states of Orissa, parts of West Bengal, Jharkhand, Chhattisgarh.
+Odiya Language also spelled as Oriya, is a primarily spoken language in the Indian states of Orissa, parts of West Bengal, Jharkhand, Chhattisgarh.
 Oriya is the official language of Orissa and the second official language of Jharkhand.

 Oriya is one of the 22 official languages and 14 regional languages of India.
 It is a statutory provincial language in Odisha State, serving as the medium of everyday communication, as well as being used in education, government, business, and in the media.